Monitor capacity from your timeline

 Read capacity on your timeline

 Once you’ve added capacity to your timeline, you’ll see a sprint status bar with extra tabs that each correspond to a sprint.
 The green bar in the sprint tab indicates current capacity.
 If you continue to assign issues to that sprint, the bar will turn red when the work assigned to the sprint exceeds its capacity.
+Advanced Roadmaps only shows capacity for current or future sprints.
 Learn how to manage capacity.

 Select a sprint on the timeline to bring up the sprint capacity window: